aiplanethub/introduction-to-python-intermediate/sets-a-data-structure-in-python/228-Sets - Introduction & Defining in Python.md

-From above examples, you can notice that the elements in set are not in an order.
-Hence, set is an **unordered collection of elements.**
+From the above examples, you can notice that the elements in a set are not in order.
+Hence, a set is an **unordered collection of elements.**

 ## Accessing Items of a Set in Python

-We cannot access an item in set using the index of the elements.
+We cannot access an item in a set using the index of the elements.